- #1 - Respond to Requests

 Vigilantly maintaining the property is extremely important if you’re interested in keeping your tenants long-term.
 They won’t want to stay in a place where everything from the heating to the plumbing needs constant repairs.

 Of course, sometimes repairs will be necessary.
 No piece of machinery lasts forever.
-While maintaining the property and replacing old equipment before it breaks down can help, there’s a good chance tenants will periodically request service.
+While maintaining the property and replacing old equipment before it breaks down can help, there is a good chance tenants will periodically request service.

-Respond to them promptly.
+Respond to them promptly – perhaps they lost their job due to COVID-19.
 They’ll simply be more likely to stay if they know they can rely on you to address any issues that arise as quickly as possible.

 #2 – Emphasize Comfort